heycarsten/propro/README.md

 Now you can tell Vagrant to use this file with the `:shell` provisioner type.

-#### Deploying a provisioning script
+### Deploying a provisioning script

 If you're building a VPS, not just a development VM, you might find the `deploy` task handy.
 Assume `0.0.0.0` is the public IP of a freshly built Linode, use it like this:

 ```sh
 $ propro deploy -s 0.0.0.0 web_server.propro
 ```

 Propro will ask you for the root password, and then build and run the provisioning script remotely while showing you output.
+Part of the built in VPS provisioner is to disable root login access.

+## More

-More info soon, also check out the `/examples` directory for more deets.
+- Check out the [`examples`](/examples) directory for examples of `.propro` scripts
+- Check out the [`ext/bash`](/ext/bash) directory to see the actual Bash scripts that are used for provisioning.

+## Thanks

+- Existing tools that made me so crazy I ended up doing this.
+- My coworkers and friends [@elucid](https://github.com/elucid) [@ghedamat](https://github.com/ghedamat) [@drteeth](https://github.com/drteeth) [@minusfive](https://github.com/minusfive) for reviewing, fiddling with, and using Propro during it's initial development.